ImtiazVision/Adobe-Experience-Manager-AEM-/MARKDOWN.md

 **CRXDE Lite** allows you to perform standard development tasks.
 It is recommended to use this interface when there is no direct access to the AEM/CRX server.

 **Asset** is a digital asset management tool that is fully integrated with the AEM platform and enables our enterprise to share and distribute digital assets.
 It is also known as **DAM (Digital Asset Manager)**.

+**Working with AEM Tags** :

+**Namespace** is a class of elements like addresses, file locations, etc., in which each element has a name unique to that class, although it may be shared with elements in other classes.